Last updated: May 2026 — Market hours and accommodation prices verified

 What time does the Sunday market end?

 The local trading mostly wraps up by 11am–noon.
 By 1pm, the market square is largely empty.
 The tourist-facing stalls sometimes linger until 2–3pm on busy Sundays.
-If you arrive after 10am, you’re getting the tourist version of the market rather than the real one.
+Arrive after 10am and you’re getting the tourist version, not the real one.